 From the Village Centre, walk along the back of the Whistler Conference Centre on Whistler Way.
 You’ll find seating, a trail map and a water fountain before ducking under the Sea to Sky Highway towards the Whistler Golf Club.

 Look for signs on the left, immediately after the underpass, for the Sea to Sky Trail.
 Head through the yellow barricades and into the woods.
 This part of the Sea to Sky Trail winds over gentle hills and through soft, shady conifer forest.
 Although the highway is to one side of the path and the golf course the other, the lush, deep undergrowth and wide canopy create a muffled stillness.
 Emerging from the forest onto Blueberry Hill; this is a great place to watch golfers tee off over water features.

 It’s important now to look for signs to Lakeside Park.
-Cross Blueberry Drive to the right of the golf course and head down St Anton Way and then Archibald Way (note: it’ll be uphill on the return).
+Cross Blueberry Drive to the right of the golf course and head down St Anton Way and then Archibald Way.
 Continue to follow the signs, turning right as you see the lake.
 The trail runs in part along the road, so take care.
 It’s not far now!